fermion-app/docs/docs/marketing-tools/affiliate.md

 - Automate everything

-- Create custom affiliate links
+- Create custom affiliate links.

 - Monitor your affiliates and optimize in real-time